WHAT DO I NEED TO DO TO BE A VOLUNTEER?

 - Send a message to us using our contact form

-- Once you have chosen your destination, register your trip under my profile
+- Once you have chosen your destination, create a profile and register your trip.

 WHAT ARE THE REQUIREMENTS TO BE A VOLUNTEER?
 DO I NEED EXPERIENCE?
 IS THERE AN AGE LIMIT?